 Causes and Risk Factors

-Research on identifying exact causes of dyscalculia is still in its infancy.
+Research on identifying the exact causes of dyscalculia is still in its infancy.
 However, there have been some studies that show a link between the disorder and how the following items below affect the part of the brain that processes math:

 - Low birth rate

 - Turner’s syndrome – A genetic condition that affects missing.
-Because of missing or incomplete chromosomes, a person with the syndrome experiences developmental problems, heart problems, learning disabilities and social adjustment issues
+Because of missing or incomplete chromosomes, a person with the syndrome experiences developmental problems, heart problems, learning disabilities, and social adjustment issues

-Complications
+Complications of dyscalculia

 Tests and Diagnosis